-The Parental Contribution, where applicable, is added to the Student Contribution, to yield the Expected Family Contribution (EFC).
+The parental contribution, where applicable, is added to the student contribution, to yield the Expected Family Contribution (EFC).
 Expenses beyond those listed above may be considered under a process known as Professional Judgment.
 This process can be initiated by parent or student request after the student's initial eligibility has been determined.
-Then, the students and/or parents would submit documentation of unusual expenses, such as significant change in income or loss of employment, death/disability/divorce/separation of a parent, tuition paid for siblings, or medical expenses.
+Then, the students and/or parents would submit documentation of unusual circumstances, such as significant change in income or loss of employment, death/disability/divorce/separation of a parent, tuition paid for siblings, or unexpected medical expenses.
 These expenses can be taken into account by the financial aid staff to produce an adjusted EFC.

 The student's budget or cost of education is calculated based on tuition and fees plus a standard allowance for living expenses, which depends on whether the student lives on campus, with his parents, or has other arrangements.
 The EFC is then subtracted from the student's total budget.
 The result is known as the student's "need".
-This concept of need is the foundation of financial aid.
-Students who exhibit need and apply on time will probably be awarded aid.